 Wegmans is on Forbes magazine’s list of America’s Best Employers from 2015 through 2019.

 FORTUNE names Wegmans to the magazine’s 100 Best Companies to Work For list, every year starting in 1998 through 2019.
 The company ranked 1stin 2005 and ranked #3 in 2020.

 School Administrators Association of New York State presents Wegmans Food Markets, Inc. and the Wegman family with its 2011 Friend of Education Award, given to ‘an individual, group, or organization that has consistently contributed to the support and advancement of outstanding public education and the students of New York State.’
 April 2011

-Named to PEOPLE magazine’s 2018 list of 50 Companies That Care, which highlights “US companies that have succeeded in business while also demonstrating outstanding respect, care and concern for their employees, their communities and the environment.”
-July 2018
+Named to PEOPLE magazine’s list of 50 Companies That Care from 2017 through 2019.
+The list highlights “US companies that have succeeded in business while also demonstrating outstanding respect, care and concern for their employees, their communities and the environment.”

 Ranked #1 on The Harris Poll 2018 Societal Return on Investment Index, which measures a company’s corporate reputation for social good.
 November 2018